quadrama/jcls2022/README.md

 # Who Knows What in German Dramas?
 A Composite Annotation Scheme for Knowledge Transfer

+This repository contains code and data to reproduce results reported in a publication submitted in the [Journal of Computational Literary Studies](https://jcls.io).

 Contents of this repository:

 ## `data`